 As part of Startup Daily’s summer series, we asked a range of people in the startup ecosystem about the year that’s been and what they see for 2020.

-One of the questions we asked was for the personal highlight of 2019.
+One of the questions we asked was what are they expecting to see in tech this year.
 Here’s what they said.